 Sometimes it’s not the right time to refinance business loan debt.
 Here are a few reasons why.

-The Savings Aren’t Worth It
+The Savings Isn’t Worth It

-- Prepayment penalties are too high
+- Prepayment penalties on your existing loan are too high

 It may be tempting to refinance short-term loans to lower payments and pay them off over a more extended period, but that’s not always the right move.

 Stretching out your debt payments could lead to paying more interest over time.
 Here’s an example.
 You have a 1-year loan with an interest rate of 15%.
 You consider the loan to be expensive, so you look into refinancing.
 However, refinancing to cut the rate with a loan that extends the term to several years could cost you more in the long run.

 Look carefully at your business’s financial situation.
 It may be wiser to stay the course and pay off your current loan instead of refinancing.

 Sometimes you aren’t eligible to refinance your business loans.